Toleugazin/ADM_HW2/README.md

 # ADM_HW2
-This homework is aimed to data contained in datasets of two month: October 2019 and November 2019, taken form the https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store?select=2019-Oct.csv.
+This homework is aimed to analyze e-commerce data contained in datasets of two month: October 2019 and November 2019, taken form the https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store?select=2019-Oct.csv.
 The repository consist of two files: fucntions.py - which contains all the functions used to solve RQs. mains.ipynb - contains answers to this assignment, which were solved by using jupiter notebook.